sanajjadhav15/Pass-generator/README.md

 3. Install the dependencies:
     ```
     npm install
-### Running the Application
-To start the development server, run:
+4. To start the development server:
     ```
     npm start